LendBook/lendbook-docs/includes/abbreviations.md

 *[quote]: In a market pair, the quote asset is the second asset.
 In LendBook, lenders deposit quote asset (e.i. in ETH/USDC market, the quote is USDC)

-*[non-borrowable]: Liquidity which is not available for borrowing.
+*[non-borrowable]: In each pool, it's the liquidity which is not available for borrowing.
 It is left to incentivize takers to make a trade when the market price reaches the limit price (check out Interest Rates section for more details)